-I have been told over the years that I am a chronic case of anorexia, I have an enduring illness and that the best I could hope for in my future was, ‘maintaining my quality of life with the illness’.
+I had been told over the years that I was a chronic case of anorexia, I had an enduring illness and that the best I could hope for in my future was, ‘maintaining my quality of life with the illness’.

 I refused to accept that fate – I believe fully anyone can recover from an eating disorder no matter age or length or severity of illness…. and no one should be left without hope.

-In May 2019 I started an Instagram account to document my recovery, largely for myself (@Recovering_Nomad).
+In May 2019 I started an Instagram account to document my recovery, largely for myself (@Recovering_Nomad – now dormant).

 All I wish for now is that others who are still suffering find their way to recovery and to freedom.